alphapeter/filecommander/readme.md

-# Work in progress

-**TODO**
-* HTML interface
-* Configuration
-* document build steps

-# swfc
+# file commander

 *Simple Web File Commander*

 # About
-A simple web file commander implemented in the Go language.
+A simple, portable web file commander implemented in the Go language.
 It compiles into one single binary which bundles all HTML, javascript etc.
 The protocol for the API is JSON RPC 2.0 through HTTP posts.
 You can define virtual file system roots to make certain parts of the file system accessible.

+# Compatibility
+The front end will only run on modern browsers, such as chrome, firefox, opera or edge, **internet explorer will not work**
 # Dependencies
 The only dependency required to build the application is the go framework https://golang.org/